caleb-edo/ug_project/README.md

-# ChronicCare: A web-based applcation for managing chronic patients' health
+# ChronicCare: A web-based application for managing chronic patients' health

 ## Information about this repository